-The campaign kicks off in early November with Winter Hazard Awareness Week, and continues through the season on this website with updates, timely facts and tips.
+The campaign kicks off annually in early November with Winter Hazard Awareness Week in Minnesota and Winter Weather Awareness Week in Wisconsin, and continues through the season with updates, timely facts and tips.
 The web links listed here address some of the most common topics.
 Each page contains tips, fact sheets, data and links to additional resources.
 Refer to these pages throughout the season, and check back for updates and added resources.

 National Weather Service's web catalogue on winter weather